-Hello friend!
-I’m so glad you’re here.
+Hello friends, I’m so glad you’re here!

 My Process